64J0/fsharp-rabbitmq/README.md

 ---

-**Publish/subscribe pattern 2** - deliver a message to multiple consumers, but limit some consumers to a subset of all the messages (`direct` exchange):
+**Publish/subscribe pattern 2** - deliver a message to multiple consumers, but limit some consumers to a subset of all the messages (`direct` exchange) using QueueBinding `routingKey`:

 ```bash
 # 1 run the ReceiveLogsDirect/ project